Human Sciences

 Main Content

 The Master of Science in Human Sciences in the College of Health and Human Sciences offers a broad, interdisciplinary program, preparing students for careers in exercise, nutrition, recreation, and sport professions.
-The program leads to a Master of Science in Human Sciences degree with three concentrations in Exercise Science, Nutrition and Dietetics*, and Sport and Recreation Administration.
-In addition, the fourth concentration is an Interdisciplinary concentration that allows students to create a program of study specific to their career goals.
+The program leads to a Master of Science in Human Sciences degree with three concentrations in Exercise Science, Nutrition and Dietetics, and Sport and Recreation Administration.

 Students must complete a minimum of 30 credit hours including a research core, a professional development course, and concentration-specific courses.
-The research core requires 3 credit hours of research methods, 3 credit hours of statistics or analytics, and 3-6 credit hours of a culminating project.
+The research core requires 3 credit hours of research methods, 3-4 credit hours of statistics or analytics, and 3-6 credit hours of a culminating project.
 For the culminating projects students will choose from one of four options: thesis, research paper, professional development project, or internship.
 If the thesis or research project option is selected, submission of the completed paper must comply with the rules of the Graduate School.
-Additional requirements for the degree are specific to the respective concentrations of Exercise Science, Nutrition and Dietetics, Sport and Recreation Administration, and Interdisciplinary.
+Additional requirements for the degree are specific to the respective concentrations of Exercise Science, Nutrition and Dietetics, and Sport and Recreation Administration.
 All students must maintain a minimum 3.0 (4.0 point scale) grade point average and earn a C or better in all graduate-level classes to be eligible to graduate.

 Master of Science (M.S.) in Human Sciences